ishpreet404/Reactvite/notes.md

-when class is instantiated constructor is called then render method is called in a parent chd relationship parent componenet did mount is called after the child life cycle is finished and rendered thats why it used to call api in class based components component did update/mount/unmout chunking code splitting dynamic bundling
+when class is instantiated constructor is called then render method is called in a parent chd relationship parent componenet did mount is called after the child life cycle is finished and rendered thats why it used to call api in class based components component did update/mount/unmout chunking code splitting dynamic bundling lazy loading or on demand loadng